New report has encouraging news about the growing influence of renewable energy

 Hearings for the fossil-fuel power plant proposed for the woods of Burrillville, R.I., are scheduled to resume this week with the questioning of experts about the environmental impacts of the $1 billion energy facility.

-Traffic, an access road, biodiversity impacts, stormwater runoff, and soil erosion will be analyzed before the Energy Facilities Siting Board (EFSB), followed by the questioning of experts from the Rhode Island Department of Environmental Management, who are expected to speak about the cumulative impacts of the facility and the overall harm to the environment.
+Traffic, an access road, biodiversity impacts, stormwater runoff, and soil erosion will be analyzed before the Energy Facility Siting Board (EFSB), followed by the questioning of experts from the Rhode Island Department of Environmental Management, who are expected to speak about the cumulative impacts of the facility and the overall harm to the environment.

 Some of the more compelling cross-examination is expected later this month or in early April, when Invenergy’s director of business development, John Niland, takes questions from Jerry Elmer of the Conservation Law Foundation (CLF) and Burrillville town attorney Michael McElroy.